awslabs/containers-cost-allocation-dashboard/README.md

 There are 3 high-level steps to deploy the solution:

 1. Build an image using `Dockerfile` and push it
-2. Deploy both the AWS resources and the data collection pod using Terraform and Helm
+2. Deploy both the AWS resources and the data collection CronJob using Terraform and Helm
 3. Deploy the QuickSight dashboard using `cid-cmd` tool

 ### Step 1: Build and Push the Container Image